 In the next example, a close-up of a person wearing sunglasses, we can still apply the rule of thirds.
 Notice how she is positioned right-of-centre so her glasses, which is one of the dominant signifiers in the text, occupies a crossing point.
 Her hat is being pulled in such a way it the curve begins at the top of the second vertical and then runs along the bottom horizontal line.
 Even the raised finger seems to acknowledge the rule of thirds.

-The obvious exception to this rule is when you want to achieve symmetry in your image.
+The obvious exception to this rule of three is when you want to achieve symmetry in your image.
 You would then divide the shot in two.

 Media Form and Negative Space